pixijs/pixijs.com/docs/guides/components/textures.md

 Once the texture has loaded, the loaded `<IMG>` element contains the pixel data we need.
 But to use it to render something, PixiJS has to take that raw image file and upload it to the GPU.
 This brings us to the real workhorse of the texture system - the [TextureSource](https://pixijs.download/release/docs/TextureSource.html) class.
 Each TextureSource manages a single pixel source - usually an image, but can also be a Canvas or Video element.
 TextureSources allow PixiJS to convert the image to pixels and use those pixels in rendering.
 In addition, it also contains settings that control how the texture data is rendered, such as the wrap mode (for UV coordinates outside the 0.0-1.0 range) and scale mode (used when scaling a texture).

-TextureSource are automatically cached, so that calling `PIXI.Texture.from()` repeatedly for the same URL returns the same TextureSource each time.
+TextureSource are automatically cached, so that calling `Texture.from()` repeatedly for the same URL returns the same TextureSource each time.
 Destroying a TextureSource frees the image data associated with it.

 ### Textures are a View on BaseTextures

-So finally, we get to the PIXI.Texture class itself!
-At this point, you may be wondering what the Texture object *does*.
+So finally, we get to the `Texture` class itself!
+At this point, you may be wondering what the `Texture` object *does*.
 After all, the BaseTexture manages the pixels and render settings.
 And the answer is, it doesn't do very much.
 Textures are light-weight views on an underlying BaseTexture.
 Their main attribute is the source rectangle within the TextureSource from which to pull.

 If all PixiJS drew were sprites, that would be pretty redundant.
 But consider [SpriteSheets](./sprite-sheets).
 A SpriteSheet is a single image that contains multiple sprite images arranged within.
-In a [Spritesheet](https://pixijs.download/release/docs/PIXI.Spritesheet.html) object, a single TextureSource is referenced by a set of Textures, one for each source image in the original sprite sheet.
+In a [Spritesheet](https://pixijs.download/release/docs/assets.Spritesheet.html) object, a single TextureSource is referenced by a set of Textures, one for each source image in the original sprite sheet.
 By sharing a single TextureSource, the browser only downloads one file, and our batching renderer can blaze through drawing sprites since they all share the same underlying pixel data.
 The SpriteSheet's Textures pull out just the rectangle of pixels needed by each sprite.

 <!--TODO: Image showing sprite sheet base texture, plus each sprite's texture-->